Apogee Scholarship Fund

 -

 You may donate any amount up to the limits allowed.
-For 2026, your GA tax liability is projected to be 5.19% of your Adjusted Gross Income (AGI).
-You can also look at Line 18 of your GA tax return (Form 500) to learn your GA tax liability.
+For 2026, your Georgia income tax liability is projected to be 5.19% of your adjusted gross income (AGI).
+You can also look at Line 18 of your Georgia tax return (Form 500) to learn your Georgia tax liability.

 -